Israel Putnam: Burial

-Putnam died in Brooklyn, Connecticut, in 1790.
+Putnam died in Brooklyn, Connecticut in 1790.
 He was buried in an above-ground tomb in the town's South Cemetery.
 He is honored with an equestrian monument near his original burial site on Canterbury Road (Route 169).

-Over the years, souvenir hunters removed fragments of the headstone of his tomb and eventually the marble marker became badly mutilated and the overall condition of the tomb was deemed unsuitable for General Putnam's remains; it was removed for safekeeping to the Connecticut State Capitol in Hartford.
-Sculptor Karl Gerhardt, who designed the nearby Soldiers' and Sailors' Monument as well as Civil War monuments in New York and New Jersey, was chosen to create a monument to house Putnam's remains.
-In 1888, Putnam's remains were removed from the Brooklyn cemetery and reinterred in a sarcophagus in the base, and the original headstone inscription was recreated on the monument.
+Over the years, souvenir hunters removed fragments of the headstone of his tomb.
+The marble marker eventually became badly mutilated, and the overall condition of the tomb was deemed unsuitable for General Putnam's remains; it was removed for safekeeping to the Connecticut State Capitol in Hartford.
+Sculptor Karl Gerhardt designed the Soldiers' and Sailors' Monument in Hartford, as well as Civil War monuments in New York and New Jersey, and he was chosen to create a monument to house Putnam's remains.
+In 1888, Putnam's remains were removed from the Brooklyn cemetery and reinterred in a sarcophagus in the base of that monument, and the original headstone inscription was recreated.

 Legacy, namesakes, and honors

-Putnam's birthplace in Danvers, Massachusetts, now known as the Putnam House, has been designated and preserved as a historic structure.
-His Connecticut farmhouse on Putnam Farm still stands today and is listed on the National Register of Historic Places.
+Putnam's birthplace in Danvers, Massachusetts is now known as the Putnam House, designated and preserved as a historic structure.
+His Connecticut farmhouse on Putnam Farm still stands and is listed on the National Register of Historic Places.
 A statue of Israel Putnam stands in Hartford's Bushnell Park, near the Connecticut State Capitol.
 It was sculpted by John Quincy Adams Ward in 1873 and presented to the city in 1874.

-Numerous places bear his name, including nine counties, starting with Putnam County, New York, which embraces the east bank of the Hudson Highlands where he once held command.
+Numerous places bear his name, including eight counties, starting with Putnam County, New York, which embraces the east bank of the Hudson Highlands where he once held command.
 Towns in New York and Connecticut are also named for him.
 His many namesakes include: